 While you shouldn’t feel compelled to lie, there are some things your professors and classmates don’t need to know about you.
 For instance, they don’t need to know that your grades were too bad to get into any other college or that you want to major in partying.

 True story.
-I once had a student say in his introduction that he signed up for my class because it looked like the easiest of the courses still open when he enrolled.
+In his introduction, I once had a student say that he signed up for my class because it looked like the easiest of the courses still open when he enrolled.
 Well, it wasn’t.

 What to Wear on the First Day of College